Watakaian/DSA_CAT/README.md

 # Java Data Structures & Algorithms Library
 Developed by:GROUP MEMBERS
 Academic Institution: Masinde Muliro University of Science and Technology (MMUST)
-Target Completion: 2026 (Refactored for Professional Portfolio)

 ## Overview
 This project is a comprehensive implementation of fundamental Data Structures and Algorithms, structured as a modular Java library.

 ## Project Architecture
-The project follows a modular package structure to separate logic concerns:

 | Package | Description |
 | :--- | :--- |